robertspeta/launch_month/README.md

 Observation: Although most clients are contacted in October every year, there has been a downward trend from the high set in October 2013 when the number of unique contacts was 31 from 35 clients and by 2016 that number was down to 25.
-It uis assumed that the same number of clients were the same for the whole dataset and that new clients were not added, not did clients leave.
+It is assumed that the same number of clients were the same for the whole dataset and that new clients were not added, nor did clients leave.